SovereignCloudStack/standards/Standards/scs-0112-v1-volume-type-standard.md

 ```

 **TODO**:
 Users that don't have admin rights currently cannot see these encryption parameters.
-We want and need to change this in the OpenStack workflow through adding a property (e.g. "encryption"="true") that is also visible for users.
+We want and need to change this in the OpenStack workflow through adding a property (e.g. "encrypted"="true") that is also visible for users.
 This way we will be able to automatically check whether a volume type with encyrption is present.
 It should look like this:

 ```text
 openstack volume type show LUKS